leetdavid/starrail-manager/README.md

 The two required environment variables are `PUBLIC_HOYO_API_TOKEN` and `PUBLIC_HOYO_API_UID`.
 The instructions on obtaining the token is available on [hoyoapi](https://github.com/vermaysha/hoyoapi), and the UID is simply your in-game UID.

+Copy `.env.template` and rename it to `.env`, and fill in the two environment variables mentioned above.

 ### 2. Install Dependencies
 A prerequisite is to have `pnpm` installed globally (check [here](https://pnpm.io/installation) for instructions on installing `pnpm`).